Virginia Port Authority (VPA) Board of Commissioners

 (Captain) J. William (Bill) Cofer was appointed to the VPA Board by Governor McAuliffe to serve a five-year term beginning July 1, 2014 through June 30, 2019.
 Captain Cofer is President of the Virginia Pilots Association and has been an active member of the maritime community for many years.
 Among Captain Cofer’s numerous business and community affiliations, he served as president and chairman of the board of the Virginia Maritime Association, served as chairman of several VMA committees, and was awarded the Virginia Maritime 2013 Distinguished Service Award.
 Captain Cofer is a member of the Board’s Growth and Operations Committee.

-Alan A. Diamonstein was appointed by Governor McAuliffe for an unexpired term beginning April 17, 2014, and ending June 30, 2017.
+Alan A. Diamonstein was appointed by Governor McAuliffe, having served an unexpired term from April 17, 2014 until June 30, 2017.
+Mr. Diamonstein was reappointed by Governor McAuliffe for a five-year term beginning July 1, 2017 and ending June 30, 2022.
 He is the Board’s Newport News/Hampton representative.
 Mr. Diamonstein is a senior partner with the law firm of Patten, Wornom, Hatten & Diamonstein (PWHD) and heads PWHD Consulting, an affiliate group with the law firm.
 His practice areas are project finance, economic development law; and real estate ventures.
 Mr. Diamonstein also served in the Virginia House of Delegates for more than 30 years, having served as chairman of key legislative committees and as a budget conferee on the Appropriations Committee.
 Mr. Diamonstein chairs the VPA Board’s Growth and Operations Committee and is a member of the Executive Committee.

 Manju S. Ganeriwala was appointed Virginia State Treasurer by Governor Kaine in January 2009, reappointed in July 2010 by Governor McDonnell, and reappointed in January 2014 by Governor McAuliffe.
 As Treasurer, she oversees the investment of over $9 billion in public funds; management of over $15 billion in debt; issuance of bonds; provision of banking services; and administration of the state’s insurance and unclaimed property programs.
 Ms. Ganeriwala serves as the President of the National Association of State Treasurers.
 She also serves as the Chairwoman of the Treasury Board, and is a member of ten other state boards including, the Virginia College Savings Plan, Virginia Housing Development Authority, Virginia Port Authority, and the Virginia Resources Authority.
 Ms. Ganeriwala is a member of the VPA Board’s Finance and Audit Committee.

-John G. Milliken was appointed by Governor McAuliffe for an unexpired term beginning April 17, 2014, and ending June 30, 2017.
-Mr. Milliken served previously as Chairman of the VPA Board from 2002 to 2011.
+John G. Milliken was appointed by Governor McAuliffe, having served an unexpired term from April 17, 2014 until June 30, 2017.
+Mr. Milliken was reappointed by Governor McAuliffe for a five-year term beginning July 1, 2017, and ending June 30, 2022.
+He served previously as Chairman of the VPA Board from 2002 to 2011.
 In January 2015, he retired from the law firm of Venable LLP, in Tysons Corner, and now serves as Senior Fellow in Residence at the School of Policy, Government and International Affairs at George Mason University.
 Mr. Milliken also served as Secretary of Transportation for the Commonwealth of Virginia from 1990-1993.
 Mr. Milliken has served as Chairman of the VPA Board since his initial appointment to the position on May 27, 2014.

-Val S. McWhorter was appointed to the VPA Board by Governor McAuliffe for an unexpired term beginning April 17, 2014, and ending June 30, 2017.
+Val S. McWhorter was appointed by Governor McAuliffe, having served an unexpired term beginning April 17, 2014, until June 30, 2017.
+Mr. McWhorter was reappointed by Governor McAuliffe for a five-year term beginning July 1, 2017, and ending June 30, 2022.
 Mr. McWhorter is a founding partner in the Tysons Corner, Virginia, law firm of Smith, Pachter, McWhorter, P.L.C., a 30-lawyer firm that specializes in construction and government contract law with a national and international client base.
 Mr. McWhorter serves on the VPA Board’s Growth and Operations Committee.

 Stephen M. Moret is President and Chief Executive Officer of the Virginia Economic Development Partnership (VEDP) and in this capacity is a permanent (voting) member of the VPA Board.
 Prior to joining VEDP in January 2017, Mr. Moret was President and CEO of the Louisiana State University Foundation in Baton Rouge.
 Mr. Moret also served as Secretary of the Louisiana Department of Economic Development (LED) from 2008 through early 2015; he transformed LED into one of America’s top state economic development agencies.
 Mr. Moret was appointed to serve on the VPA Board’s Growth and Operations Committee.

 (Dr.) Faith B. Power was appointed by Governor McAuliffe on June 20, 2014, to serve an unexpired term effective May 21, 2014 through June 30, 2016.
 Dr. Power was reappointed by Governor McAuliffe to serve an additional five-year term from July 1, 2016 through June 30, 2021.
 Dr. Power is an entrepreneur, having started and run several companies.
 Most recently she was the CEO of Ambriel Technologies, a technology research and development firm.
 She is also an organizational consultant and professor teaching in the areas of leadership, cultural change, organizational structure and behavior, entrepreneurship and business management.
-Dr. Power is the nonvoting, ex officio member of the Board representing the Virginia Inland Port in accordance with board composition outlined in Virginia Code §62.1-129.
-Dr. Power is a member of the Board’s Finance and Audit Committee.
+Dr. Power represents the Virginia Inland Port in accordance with board composition outlined in Virginia Code §62.1-129.
+Dr. Power is vice chair of the Board’s Finance and Audit Committee.

 John N. Pullen was appointed on July 15, 2011, by Governor McDonnell, to serve an unexpired term on the VPA Board beginning July 22, 2011 through June 30, 2014.
 On May 27, 2014, Mr. Pullen was appointed Vice Chairman of the VPA Board and on June 27, 2014, he was reappointed by Governor McAuliffe to serve a five-year term from July 1, 2014 until June 30, 2019.
 Mr. Pullen is Chief Growth Officer of Luck Companies, in Richmond, and is a member of the company’s Strategic Leadership Team, responsible for balancing the portfolio of the company to deliver financial results, growing the company’s geographic footprint and identifying global trends that have relevancy to the future of the business.
 Mr. Pullen continues to serve as Vice Chairman of the Board and is on the Executive Committee.